“We grow coffee. You drink coffee. Would you buy your coffee from us?”

 As the project grew in Tanzania, a farmers’ association - Mt.
 Meru Specialty Coffee Growers Association (MMSCGA) – was established.
 This enabled the farmers to work together voluntarily to meet their common economic, social, and cultural needs through a jointly owned and democratically controlled enterprise.

-This Association has grown to 32 farmer groups, with approximately 2,000 farmers and five processing centers: (Makumira, Leguruki, Mulala, Silk and NIA).
+This Association has grown to 32 farmer groups, with approximately 2,000 farmers and six processing centers: (Makumira, Leguruki, Mulala, Mlimani, SILK and NIA).
 In 2017, these centers yielded roughly 40 tons of parchment coffee (processed cherries).
 The Mt.
 Meru Coffee Project is managed in Tanzania by two Project Coordinators who oversee the coffee processing activities in Tanzania.

 Over the course of two decades in operation, Mt.
 Meru Coffee Project has enabled farmers, their family members, and their children, access to quality education.
 The Mt.
 Meru Coffee Project recognizes that education was the key to breaking the cycle of poverty.